avgjoe1017/AffirmBeats-2.0/MD_DOCS/PRODUCTION_CONFIGURATION.md

 ## Overview

-This guide provides step-by-step instructions for configuring the AffirmBeats application for production deployment.
+This guide provides step-by-step instructions for configuring the Recenter application for production deployment.

 ## Prerequisites